 - Cost: $139

 As your understanding of purchasing concepts advances, you will learn more about procurement strategies.
-This Udemy course is an excellent way to get a better grasp on how cost management works, including strategies, systems used, and how to maintain a positive supplier relationship.
+This Udemy course is an excellent way to get a better grasp on how cost management works.
+You’ll learn strategies, systems used, and how to maintain a positive supplier relationship.

-Instructor Robert Freeman has already led more than 1,800 students in the course, the majority of which gave it a 4.3 rating out of a possible 5.
+Instructor Robert Freeman has already led more than 1,800 students in the course.
+He has earned an average 4.3 rating (out of 5).